 What’s your insurance fund?

 An insurance fund is a pool of funds that is used to address unfilled liquidations before they are filled by our auto-deleveraging system.
 The fund is built up when liquidations occur in the market at a better price than the bankruptcy price of that particular position.
+You can view the details of our insurance fund here.

 For example, if you open a long position in BTCUSDTPERP and your position margin is 1 BTC, the liquidation price is 9,000 USDT, and the bankruptcy price is 8,900 USDT.
 When the mark price of the position falls to 9,000 USDT, the liquidation will be triggered.
 In this case, if your position is closed at a price higher than 8,900 USDT, the remaining margin after liquidation will be added to our insurance fund.